robxnano/macemu/README.md

 $ make check
 $ sudo make install
 ```
-On an Intel Mac, change the `configure` command for both GMP and MPFR as follows, and ignore the `make check` command:
+On an Apple Silicon Mac, change the `configure` command for both GMP and MPFR as follows, and ignore the `make check` command:
 ```
 CFLAGS="-arch arm64" CXXFLAGS="$CFLAGS" ./configure -host=aarch64-apple-darwin --disable-shared
 ```